Laura Borrowdale

 AJ Fitzwater

-AJ Fitzwater lives between the cracks of Christchurch, New Zealand.
-Their work focuses on feminist and queer themes, and has appeared in venues of repute such as Clarkesworld, Beneath Ceaseless Skies, Shimmer, Giganotosaurus, GlitterShip, and in various anthologies.
+A unicorn disguised in a snappy blazer, AJ Fitzwater lives between the cracks of Christchurch, New Zealand.
+Their short fiction has appeared in a variety of SFF venues of repute.
 They are the author of rodent pirate escapades in The Voyages of Cinrak the Dapper, and the WW2 land girls shape-shifter novella No Man’s Land.
-With a background in radio, AJ lends their voice to podcast narrations, including for the Escape Artists universe.
-They enjoy maintaining a collection of bow ties.
-A unicorn disguised in a snappy blazer, they tweet @AJFitzwater
+They were an artist in residence at the Christchurch Arts Centre in 2021.

 Karen Healey